keytiles/keytiles-swagger-codegen/README.md

 #### value 'simpleConsistent' (default)

-With this model generation style we get a more straightforward model.
-And property modifiers like `required`, `readOnly: true`, `nullable` and `default` declarations become important.
+With this model generation style you get generated models highly respects the contract (the OpenApi schema).
+Property modifiers like `required`, `readOnly: true`, `nullable` and `default` declarations become very important!

-The main goal is: to get a simplified (no unnecessary setters/getters) but enforced consistency (instantiation of a model class via non-zero argument constructor if needed) in the generated models.
+The main goal is: to get a simplified (e.g. no unnecessary setters/getters but make the field public) but enforced consistency (instantiation of a model class via non-zero argument constructor - if needed) in the generated models.

 This approach brings closer the written code (which is working with the models) with the defined OpenApi contracts and while we are writing the code - thanks to the enforced consistency - we might get into situations more likely we realize the model is not good enough / not behaves as expected and contract should be modified / fine tuned maybe?

-Also when we change the contract and regenerate the models it might lead to compile errors quickly - showing clearly which parts the current code (working with the models) needs adjustments.
+As a side effect when we change the contract and regenerate the models it might lead to compile errors quickly in your code - showing clearly which parts the current code (working with the models) need adjustments.

 <a name="simpleconsistent_rules"></a>
 The following table is showing/summarizing how the logic works under the hood considering the `required`, `readOnly: true`, `nullable` and `default` modifiers.